yedino/galaxy42/doc/hacking.md

 Popular kinds of thread safety used in this project:

-@thread `thread_safe` - applies to function: for member function it means that it is safe to call object of this class concurently from different threads without any additional synchronization by caller;
+@thread `thread_safe` - applies to function: for member function it means that it is safe to call object of this class concurrently from different threads without any additional synchronization by caller;
-for free function it means that it is safe to call this free function concurently from different threads without any additional synchronization by caller;
+for free function it means that it is safe to call this free function concurrently from different threads without any additional synchronization by caller;

-@thread `thread_safe_public_myself` - applies to a class - means "Thread Safe on Public, if I'm just using Myself": all public function are `thread_safe` unless noted otherwise, except for all constructors (including move and copy), destructor, and except for functions and opeartors that take same-class (or parent/child class) - like especially copy operator=, moving operator=, comparsion operator< operator> operator== and such.
+@thread `thread_safe_public_myself` - applies to a class - means "Thread Safe on Public, if I'm just using Myself": all public function are `thread_safe` unless noted otherwise, except for all constructors (including move and copy), destructor, and except for functions and operators that take same-class (or parent/child class) - like especially copy operator=, moving operator=, comparison operator< operator> operator== and such.

 # Building